szywo/morele-tracker/README.md

 # morele-tracker
-shell script to track prices and availability of morele.net products
+shell script to track prices and availability of morele.net products, intended to use with cron

 It works for now, but there is not any guarantee it will in the future, as it does not parse DOM tree.
 It only finds and parse some easily